The very best headlamps (we tested!)

 For more information on the HS6R, check out our detailed review here: https://1lumen.com/review/cyansky-hs6r .
 Or buy at 1 of the following stores:

 The Best Headlamps for Hiking

 The best headlamps for hiking are the ones that you can use in all types of weather, have multiple output modes, and long battery life.
 A headlamp with larger buttons (for changing modes etc) is ideal for use in inclement weather.
 Next, you’ll want to consider the beam or width of light produced by the headlamp.
-The wider the beam of light produced, the safer you will probably feel.
-If the beam is too tight, your eyes may start to feel sore.
+The wider the beam of light produced, the more area in front of you will be illuminated and the safer you will probably feel.
+If the beam is too tight, you may miss obstacles to your sides, or your eyes may start to feel sore.
 Plus, it is great for various lighting conditions since your eyes don’t need to keep adjusting.
 If you’ll be hiking primarily at night, also consider a warmer temperature LED.
 That means a lower CCT (4000K or lower) instead of a blueish white beam (5000K+).
 Another great choice would be 2 light sources, with 1 for close up, and 1 for farther away.
 But in that case I’d recommend having a regular flashlight with you as well.